John-Lin/ovs-cni/deployments/single-host/README.md

 ```

 ## Start CNI
-We have setup ovs-CNI environement and some testing namespacese, we can use following command to inform CNI to add a network for namespaces.
+We have setup `ovs-cni` environement and testing namespace(ns1), we can use following command to inform `ovs-cni` to add a network for the namespace.

 ```
 $cd ~/cni